baptistparty/blog/_posts/2021-07-10-Why-did-deacons-take-over-baptist-churches copy.md

 In the Nine Marks of a Healthy Church, Mark Dever suggests [“inattention to Scripture” and “the pressure of life on the frontier” may have contributed to the decline of elder plurality.](https://www.9marks.org/review/elders-congregational-life-phil-newton/).

-Those are both right, in a sense, but I think we're still missing the largest force behind the deformation: the laws around church formation.
+Those are both right, in a sense, but I think we're still missing the largest force pulling our polity out of line: the laws around church formation.

 ## Questions about the 'standard' explanation